XiaMi-Long/VS-Code-EasyAnimCode/README.md

 1. Go to the VSCode installation directory.
 2. Locate the `resources\app\out\vs\code\electron-sandbox\workbench` folder.
 3. Find the files `workbench.esm.html` .
 4. Replace the content of these files with the templates provided below.
 After saving the changes, restart VSCode.

-#### ~~VSCode 1.93 Version Repair Process(The latest version is no longer supported)~~

-1. Go to the VSCode installation directory.
-2. Locate the `resources\app\out\vs\code\electron-sandbox\workbench` folder.
-3. Find the files `workbench.html` and `workbench-apc-extension.html`.
-4. Replace the content of these files with the templates provided below.
-After saving the changes, restart VSCode.

 #### `workbench.esm.html` Template